Skip to main content

 We stand on a better oath and promise, having a high priest who stands for all time, not according to the Law but a better promise and who was a body prepared for God's use, living an indestructible life without sin so to be acceptable sacrifice and offering and tithe.
 Who is able to save us completely those who draw near to him.
 We do not stand on weak and useless things that had no power to atone for sin nor appease God's wrath and anger toward sin, nor truly partake of the sacrifice and offering so to exist in holiness before God eternally thus existing perfect and mature partakers of God's nature.
 We stand on a better covenant that has power to atone for sin, cleanse the conscience before God so that we could in confidence approach him and receive grace and mercy as needed.

 No, the Law and serving in the temple were weak and useless because of the sinful nature of man who had a carnal mind and had no power to obey God's laws which were spiritual.
 But as it was written in the book, behold Jesus said I have come to do your will, a body you prepared for me.
 Now, in the body of Christ we partake of holiness and can approach God holy and blameless in his presence in love, just as he chose us for this purpose before he created the world.
-Now, as spiritual being raised and seated with Christ in the heavenlies we have power to obey God's laws so to perform works of righteous that please God.
+Now, as spiritual being raised and seated with Christ in the heavenlies we have power to obey God's laws so to perform works of righteousness that please God.
 But we exist in a body not yet redeemed so we have a reasonable service and sacrifice pleasing to God.

 therefore become imitators of God like as beloved children and walk in love just as Christ loved us and gave himself for us, as a fragrant offering and sacrifice to God (Ephesians 5:1-2)